 There were 45 recurrent ICH events (absolute event rate 1.88 per 100 patient-years, 95% CI 1.41 to 2.52 per 100 patient-years); 35 were in patients whose index event was lobar and 9 in patients presenting with non-lobar ICH.
 Absolute event rates are provided in Table 2.

 In univariable Cox regression analyses (Table 3; Supplementary Table 1), the following predictors showed associations with recurrent ICH events (p <0.10): increasing age, history of previous cerebral ischaemic events, ICH prior to study entry, presence of at least one APOE ε2 allele and antiplatelet use prior to study entry.
-There were also associations with the severity of white matter disease (as measured by increasing Van Swieten score) and lobar ICH location on baseline imaging (Figure 1A).
-In univariable competing risk regression for recurrent ICH events (Supplementary Table 1), where occurrence of an ischaemic event or death was the competing risk, a similar association with lobar ICH location was observed; there was no longer an association between age and recurrent ICH events in this analysis.
+There were also associations with the severity of white matter disease (as measured by increasing Van Swieten score), ICH volume and lobar ICH location on baseline imaging (Figure 1A).
+In univariable competing risk regression for recurrent ICH events (Supplementary Table 1), where occurrence of an ischaemic event or death was the competing risk, a similar association with lobar ICH location was observed.

-Table 2: Absolute Event Rates
+Table 2: Absolute rates for recurrent ICH and cerebral ischaemic events